-In order for the Office of Undergraduate Admissions/Medical Records Unit to process your immunization records, we strongly advise you to email your immunization records to email@example.com.
+Please submit your immunization documents via email to the Medical Records Unit at email@example.com.
 Keep in mind that you do not need a doctor to fill out the form.
-If you currently cannot meet with your doctor or healthcare professional, please email us whatever documents you have and we will review them.
-Please email any questions to firstname.lastname@example.org.
+If you currently cannot meet with your doctor or healthcare professional, please email us all immunization documents you have, and we will review them.
+If you previously submitted this information to another CUNY college, you do not need to resubmit them.

 Immunization Policy Q&A